-The electrode can normally be cleaned using a cloth, toothbrush, cotton swab or paper towel and a mild detergent.
-Occasionally an electrode may become coated with various substances that require a more vigorous cleaning procedure.
+The electrodes can normally be cleaned using a cloth, toothbrush, cotton swab or paper towel and a mild cleaning solution such as $409^{\text{®}}$ cleanser.
+Occasionally electrodes may become coated with various substances that require a more vigorous cleaning procedure, such as immersion in dilute muriatic acid.
 Usually the coating will be visible, but not always.
-If the electrode is coated with scale, this can be chemically removed using a dilute acid solution.
+If normal cleaning does not improve the performance, try a 1% muriatic (hydrochloric) acid rinse.